Synoeca surinama

 Synoeca surinama is a Neotropical swarm-founding wasp of the tribe Epiponini.
 It is known for its metallic blue and black appearance and painful sting.
 S. surinama builds nests on tree trunks and can be found in tropical climates of South America.
 When preparing to swarm, there are a number of pre-swarming behaviors that members of S. surinama colonies partake in, such as buzzing runs and occasional brood cannibalism.
 In S. surinama, social environmental conditions determine the caste ranks of individuals in the developing brood.
 Unlike less primitive Hymenoptera species, S. surinama display little morphological variation between egg laying queens and workers.
 S. surinama wasps visit flowering plants and are considered pollinators.
 When these wasps sting, the stinger is left in the victim and the wasp ultimately dies.

 Taxonomy and phylogenetics

-The genus Synoeca is small, monophyletic, and is made up of the five species S. chalibea, S. virginea, S. septentrionalis, S. surinama, and S. cyanea The sister species of S. surinama within the genus is S. cyanea.Description and identificationS. surinama is a medium-sized wasp that is blueish-black in color and can appear metallic in certain light.
+The genus Synoeca is small, monophyletic, and is made up of the five species S. chalibea, S. virginea, S. septentrionalis, S. surinama, and S. cyanea The sister species of S. surinama within the genus is S. cyanea.

+Description and identification

+S. surinama is a medium-sized wasp that is blueish-black in color and can appear metallic in certain light.
 It has dark, almost black wings.
 Like other members of the genus Synoeca, S. surinama has several specific identifying characteristics.
 More specifically, the head of S. surinama has a projecting vertex.
 Within Synoeca, there is some variation regarding how concentrated punctation (small markings or spots) is on the first abdominal segment (propodeum).
 Unlike S. chalibea and S. virginea, which have dense propodeal punctation, S. surinama, S. cyanea, and S. septentrionalis have less dorsal and lateral propodeal punctation.